Child using assistive technology device

 Each Area Education Agency has personnel to help guide and support the selection and acquisition of assistive technology needs for learners.
 AEAs have an assistive technology library with various items available for school teams to trial.

-Assistive Technology Referral Form
+2025-2026 GHAEA Assistive Technology/AAC Referral Form

 What is Assistive Technology (AT)?